 This test shall be made on all sections of water main in order that all pipe, valves, fittings, fire hydrants, connections, and water services may receive the test.
 The test pressure shall be maintained continuously by pumping for a period of one (1) hour.
 Pumping shall then be discontinued for one (1) hour and the drop in pressure read on the dial of the gauge at the end of the second hour and recorded.
 The initial test pressure shall then be restored by pumping, and the quantity of water pumped into the line to accomplish this shall be measured accurately.
-If there is any sign of leakage or failure at any point on the line during the test, the test shall be discontinued until the same has been repaired after which the test shall be repeated until the pipe section tested shall have met the above requirements.
+If there is any sign of leakage or failure at any point on the line during the test, the test shall be repeated until the pipe section tested shall have met the above requirements.
 The test shall be performed and accepted only in the presence of District's authorized representative.
 The following table summarizes the maximum allowable leakage rate for various pipe materials: